 Reduced stress and anxiety can also lead to outcomes such as greater happiness, better relationships and increased collaborative behaviours.

 Organisations such as workplaces, schools and sporting clubs are well placed to provide their staff, students or members with tools to help manage stress and can feel confident that they are choosing a credible and effective program when making such an investment.

 The BIO-DASH program has been developed using rigorous scientific research ensuring that every technique that is taught is evidence-based.

-Professor Dianne Vella-Brodrick, from the Centre for Positive Psychology at the University of Melbourne is one of the leading wellbeing experts in the world.
+Professor Dianne Vella-Brodrick, from the Centre for Wellbeing Science at the University of Melbourne is one of the leading wellbeing experts in the world.
 Dianne created BIO-DASH ensuring that it is a carefully sequenced program based on the latest evidence from various scientific fields including sports, health and well-being science.

 BIO-DASH provides an excellent wellbeing program that teaches life skills that can be used across multiple contexts, whether it be for work, school, social situations, sport or performing arts.

 'Mental Health Services in Australia' available from https://www.aihw.gov.au/reports/mental-health-services/mental-health-services-in-australia/report-contents/summary/prevalence-and-policies

 'Investing in treatment for depression and anxiety leads to fourfold return' available from https://www.who.int/news-room/detail/13-04-2016-investing-in-treatment-for-depression-and-anxiety-leads-to-fourfold-return

 'Australia amongst the most depressed, anxious countries in the world' available from https://ajp.com.au/news/australia-among-depressed-anxious-countries-world/